fbpx

 Regular Expressions

-In the first part of A Beginners Guide to Chatbotswe discussed what chatbots were, their rise to popularity and their use-cases in the industry.
+In the first part of A Beginners Guide to Chatbotswe discussed what chatbots were, their rise to popularity, and their use cases in the industry.
 We also saw how the technology has evolved over the past 50 years.

 Types of chatbots

-Chatbots can be classified into two different types, based on how they are built:
+Chatbots can be classified into two different types based on how they are built:

 Rule-based Chatbots

-The simplest form of Rule-based Chatbots have one-to-one tables of inputs and their responses.
+The simplest form of Rule-based Chatbots has one-to-one tables of inputs and their responses.
 These bots are extremely limited and can only respond to queries if they are an exact match with the inputs defined in their database.

 AI-based chatbots

-Unlike their rule-based kin, AI based chatbots are based on complex machine learning models that enable them to self-learn.
+Unlike their rule-based kin, AI-based chatbots are based on complex machine-learning models that enable them to self-learn.

 Now that we’re familiar with how chatbots work, we’ll be looking at the libraries that will be used to build our simple Rule-based Chatbot.